 Use clean, new, unpowdered and disposable gloves.

 DEP recommends latex gloves, however, other types of gloves may be used as long as the construction materials do not contaminate the sample or if internal safety protocols require greater protection.
+In the case of PFAS sampling, new powderless nitrile gloves must be worn when filling and sealing the sample bottles.

 Note that certain materials (as might be potentially present in concentrated effluent) may pass through certain glove types and be absorbed in the skin.
 Many vendor catalogs provide information about the permeability of different gloves and the circumstances under which the glove material might be applicable.